-Terms of Reference
+Terms of Reference-

-- formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - formulation of criteria for evaluation of performance of independent directors and the board of directors; - devising a policy on diversity of board of directors; - identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors. - recommend to the board all remuneration, in whatever form, payable to senior management.
+- formulation of the criteria for determining qualifications, positive attributes and independence of a director and recommend to the board of directors a policy relating to, the remuneration of the directors, key managerial personnel and other employees; - formulation of criteria for evaluation of performance of independent directors and the board of directors; - devising a policy on diversity of board of directors; - identifying persons who are qualified to become directors and who may be appointed in senior management in accordance with the criteria laid down, and recommend to the board of directors their appointment and removal. - whether to extend or continue the term of appointment of the independent director, on the basis of the report of performance evaluation of independent directors. - recommend to the board all remuneration, in whatever form, payable to senior management

-Attendance at and date of Nomination and Remuneration Committee meeting held is as follows :
+Attendance at and date of Nomination and Remuneration Committee meeting held is as follows:

-Name of Directors Attendance at the Meeting
+Attendance at the Meeting

-15.05.2018 30.07.2018
+Name of Directors 1505.2019

-Mr. Golam Momen Present Present
+Mr. Golam Momen Present

-Mr. Govind Ram Banka Present Present
+Mr. Govind Ram Banka Present

-Mr. Navin Nayar Present Present
+Mr. Navin Nayar Present

 Remuneration policy of the Company is based on the need to attract the best available talent and is in line with the Industry.
-The Company pays sitting fees at the rate of Rs.15,000/- (Rupees Fifteen Thousand only) per meeting to the Non-Executive Directors for attending Meeting of the Board.
-No remuneration is paid to the Non-Executive Directors for attending Committee Meetings and any other Meetings.
+The Company pays sitting fees at the rate of ₹ 15,000/- (Rupees Fifteen Thousand only) per meeting to the Non-Executive Directors for attending Meeting of the Board.
+No remuneration is paid to the Non-Executive Directors for attending and any other Meetings.